-Low Cattadale is situated in a stunning and very tranquil location four miles north of the delightful village of Southend on the Kintyre Peninsula.
+Low Cattadale is situated in a stunning and tranquil location - made famous by Paul McCartney's iconic songs - “Mull of Kintyre”, and “The Long and Winding Road”.
+It lies four miles from Southend village and Dunaverty Golf Course - and eight miles from Campbeltown.
 This spacious and charming former farmhouse, which until recently operated as a successful Bed and Breakfast, has been extensively renovated by the current owners to offer very comfortable and flexible accommodation over two floors.

-Externally there is a delightful and very pretty garden with dry stone walls and includes a large goldfish pond with water lilies as well as a woodland garden with an abundance of flowers and mature trees.
+Externally : To the front : A colourful front lawned garden bordered by dry stone wall : To the nearside - a walled mediterranean styled sunny garden with a large waterlily pond : At the far side of the property - a majestic lawned woodland garden with stunning azaela and rhododendrun shrubs.
 To the rear of the property is a small, picturesque burn which runs beneath the former dairy.
 The large barn, currently used as a garage which sits at right angles to the property, offers scope for development in a number of ways including as additional accommodation subject to any planning requirements.
 The long byre which is currently used for raised fruit beds and herbs, also offers ample scope for conversion.